 “It took me a few weeks to understand what he wanted (it is so different from what I’ve been asked to do elsewhere) but now I’m completely on board with making design relationships!” – Student

 I teach at the Shintaro Akatsu School of Design (SASD) at the University of Bridgeport as the Chairman of the MPS program in Design Management.
-Design management is a very young discipline, developed in England about 20 years ago.
-SASD’s is a dynamic, international program – one of a small handful in the U.S. and the only one in New England – that has enormous growth potential because of our proximity to and relationships with Stamford and all of Fairfield County’s Fortune 500 corporate bases.
-As an adjunct in the program last year, the program’s first, I have seen it double from seven students to fourteen.
-They are from several US states, Bosnia, Brasil, China, England, Italy, Taiwan, India, Iraq, Malasia, Russia, and Saudi Arabia.
+Design management is a very young discipline, developed in England about 25 years ago.
+SASD’s is a dynamic, international program – one of a small handful in the U.S. and the only one in New England – that has enormous growth potential because of our proximity to and relationships with Fairfield County’s Fortune 500 corporate bases.
+Our students are from several US states, Bosnia, Brasil, China, England, Italy, Taiwan, India, Iraq, Malasia, Russia, and Saudi Arabia.